“You look young!”

 Age-unfriendly products

 Yet many products and services target young people in the Japanese market, not taking the elderly into account.
 Labels on packaged foods are too small to read.
 The lid of the soy sauce bottle is hard to open.
 Microwaves with lots of buttons are confusing.
 Elderly people try to use them but find they are unable to do what the young people do.
 “Well, I am too old…” they say, and walk away.
 A sale lost.
-Can we do anything to solve them?
+Can we do anything to solve this?

-Aging can be the global topic
+Aging can be a global topic